-Building Materials Resources $\mathcal{O}$
+Building Materials Resources \mathcal{O}

-Embodied Carbon and Whole Lifecycle 2.
-Assessment
+2. Embodied Carbon and Whole Lifecycle Assessment

-21 Embodied carbon is the sum of emissions caused by extraction, manufacture/processing, transportation and assembly of products and materials used in construction.
+2.1 Embodied carbon is the sum of emissions caused by extraction, manufacture/processing, transportation and assembly of products and materials used in construction.
 Embodied carbon can account for 40-70% of the footprint of a new building and therefore careful consideration should be given to the materials and methods used in construction.

-The LETI Climate Emergency Design Guide 2.2 (below) has an in-depth guide to understanding and reducing embodied carbon.
+2.2 The LETI Climate Emergency Design Guide (below) has an in-depth guide to understanding and reducing embodied carbon.

-Ideally all new developments should 2.3 achieve net-zero carbon on site.
-The Royal Institute for Chartered Surveyors (RICS) Whole Lifecycle Carbon Assessment guidance sets out a methodology for calculating whole lifecycle Compare the embodied carbon options for sub and superstructure at an early stage to emissions of a development. identify an optimum solution.
+2.3 Ideally all new developments should achieve net-zero carbon on site.
+The Royal Institute for Chartered Surveyors (RICS) Whole Lifecycle Carbon Assessment guidance sets out a methodology for calculating whole lifecycle emissions of a development.

-We would like to see developers 2.4 considering the whole lifecycle emissions of their developments and where for any reason these cannot be net-zero. to demonstrate how they plan to offset residual emissions locally.
+2.4 We would like to see developers considering the whole lifecycle emissions of their developments and where for any reason these cannot be net-zero, to demonstrate how they plan to offset residual emissions locally.